 PSI Energy Concept

-PreambleThe Paul Scherrer Institute PSI is the largest research centre for natural and engineering sciences in Switzerland, conducting cutting-edge research in the fields of matter and materials, human health, and energy and environment.
-By performing basic and applied research, it works on sustainable solutions for major challenges facing society, economy and science.
+PreambleThe Paul Scherrer Institute PSI is the largest research centre for natural and engineering sciences in Switzerland, conducting cutting-edge research in the fields of matter and material, energy and the environment and human health.
+By performing basic and applied research, it works on sustainable solutions for major challenges facing society, science and economy.

 With the neutron source SINQ, the Swiss Light Source SLS, the SμS muon source and, in future, the Swiss X-ray Free-Electron Laser SwissFEL, PSI runs large research facilities that provide extraordinary insights into the processes that occur inside various substances and materials.
 These facilities are unique in Switzerland, some even worldwide.
 Besides the actual large facilities, PSI also runs a series of other unique research facilities – especially for energy research – such as a hot lab and a smog chamber.